JayshreePalit/devops-webinar-2025/Day03_JenkinsBasics/README.md

 ##  What I Learned
 - Completed Jenkins setup: installed recommended plugins, configured URL, and created the admin user
-- Used `curl` to download the JNLP agent on the slave node
 - Registered the agent successfully and saw it listed in Jenkins as a connected node

 ---